Business credit cards are a convenient way for business to access credit, manage expenses and spread the cost of business purchases.

 A business credit card provides many benefits to a business as a whole and the staff in it.
 With a business credit card, you can:

-Although getting a business credit card is a good idea and comes with many benefits, there are a few disadvantages you'll need to consider and be aware of.
-These are:
+Although getting a business credit card is a good idea and comes with many benefits, there are a few disadvantages you'll need to consider, including:

 You can mitigate these disadvantages by searching for the best business credit card deals.
 Some top providers may offer perks and other incentives to counteract these disadvantages, making them more worthwhile, so it's always good to compare business credit cards before applying for one.